- A large percentage of your energy — about 90% — is produced by your mitochondria.

 - Upregulate detoxification

-- Fight viruses
+- Fight pathogens and infections

 - Carry out cell signaling, which is vital for immune function and cell death

 Clearly, a shortfall of mitochondria could have effects well beyond low energy.
 Toxins can pile up, immune system health declines, cell repair decreases, and chronic disease may begin.

 5 Causes of Mitochondria Damage and Loss